Case study overview

 StoreSnap

-A supplier dashboard manages visits, orders, deliveries to shelf — all in one place, in real time.
+A supplier dashboard manages visits, orders and deliveries to shelf — all in one place, in real time.

 Want data clarity?
 Talk to us about running StoreSnap today.